demola234/demola234/README.md

 ## About Me

-- 🔭 Goals: To Contribute more to open source.
+- 🔭 Goals: To Contribute more to open source, To learn Javascript and React.
 - 👨‍💻 I’m currently learning Flutter and Java.
-- 🤔 I’m looking to become a software and mobile developer by year 2022.
+- 🤔 I’m looking to become a software and mobile developer.
 - 🌬 Contact Me: [Twitter - @AdemolaDi](https://twitter.com/ademoladi).
 - 🌎 Motto: You can do all things if you believe.